-Section 3.2 There are six cost-sharing tiers for drugs on the "Drug List"
+Section 3.2 There are five cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of six cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of five cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

 - Tier 1, our lowest cost-sharing tier, includes Preferred Generic Drugs. - Tier 2, our next tier, includes Generic Drugs.
 The cost-sharing amount is greater than for Tier 1 drugs. - Tier 3, our next tier, includes Preferred Brand Drugs and some Generic Drugs.
-The cost-sharing amount for drugs in this tier is greater than for Tier 2 drugs. - Tier 4, our next tier, includes Non-Preferred Drugs and some Generic Drugs.
-The cost-sharing amount for drugs in this tier is greater than for Tier 3 drugs. - Tier 5, our next tier, includes Generic and Brand Specialty Drugs.
+The cost-sharing amount for drugs in this tier is greater than for Tier 2 drugs.

+- Tier 4, our next tier, includes Non-Preferred Drugs and some Generic Drugs considered high-risk.
+The cost-sharing amount for drugs in this tier is greater than for Tier 3 drugs. - Tier 5, our last tier, includes Generic and Brand Specialty Drugs.
 Specialty Drugs are very high-cost drugs.
-The cost-sharing amount is greatest for Tier 5 drugs. - Tier 6, our last tier, includes Select Care Drugs.
-Select Care Drugs are certain Generic drugs used to treat diabetes, hypertension and high cholesterol.
-There is no cost-share for drugs in this Tier in the Initial Coverage Stage and Coverage Gap Stage.
+The cost-sharing amount is greatest for Tier 5 drugs.